jackie4u/curatify/README.md

 ### Episodes (articles) - Index page
 - The index page lists all episodes (articles)
-- If you are on a different page click on "Episodes"
+- If you are on a different page click on "Episodes" link in the top menu
-- By default, there are shown only the latest 10 episodes - for another episode follows the page number at the bottom of the page
+- By default, there are shown only the latest 10 episodes - for older episodes follows page numbers at the bottom of the page
-- To filter episodes (articles) by date choose the date range from the top header
+- To filter episodes (articles) by date choose the date range from the top header and press "Search"
-- To filter episodes (articles) by title enter string into the search textbox and press "Search"
 - To Reload all episodes (articles) from all podcasts (feeds) press the button "Refresh all"

 ### Podcasts (feeds)
 - To list all podcasts (feeds) click on "Podcasts"
 - To filter podcasts (feeds) by title enter string into the search textbox and press "Search"
-- To check the detail of the selected podcast (feed) and list all episodes (articles) in the feed click on the "detail" link in the "Podcasts" list
+- To check the detail of the selected podcast (feed) and list all episodes (articles) in that podcast click on the "Detail" link in the "Podcasts" table
-- To delete a podcast (feed) click on the "delete" link in the "Podcasts" list or the "delete" button on the detail page
+- To delete a podcast (feed) click on the "Delete" link in the "Podcasts" table or the "Delete" button on the podcast detail page
-- To Reload articles in the podcast (feed) press button "Refresh" on the detail page
+- To Reload articles in selected podcast (feed) press button "Refresh" on the podcast detail page

 To add a new RSS feed
 1. **click on "Add new podcast"**
-2. enter the link to your favourite podcast channel - for example, Coding Blocks at "https://www.codingblocks.net/podcast-feed.xml"
+2. enter the "Source URL" of your favourite podcast channel - for example, Coding Blocks at "https://www.codingblocks.net/podcast-feed.xml"
-3. optionally add your custom note
+3. optionally add your custom "Podcast Note"
 3. press the button "Save new podcast feed"

 ## Roadmap

+- [ ] Implement about page
 - [ ] Improve graphic design
 - [ ] Add checkboxes for deleting multiple podcasts from the podcast list
     - [ ] Add button for checking all checkboxes